Ongoing

 Katherine Tzu-Lan Mann

-On view in Across Asia: Arts of Asia and the Islamic World
+The Pocket is on view in Across Asia: Arts of Asia and the Islamic World.

 Artist Katherine Tzu-Lan Mann draws from Chinese and European art traditions to create abstracted fantasy spaces that are decidedly tactile and dimensional.
 Mann’s work combines collage, mosaic, acrylic paint, sumi ink, and cut paper.
 The Pocket resonates with historical works in Across Asia in its explorations of the natural world and symbolic imagery with deep cultural reaches into Chinese art history.
 However, Mann examines these enduring themes through a unique perspective informed by her identity as a biracial, second-generation Asian American.